GBP/USD Elliott Wave Analysis

 Our preferred count on the daily chart is that cable's rebound from 1.3500 (wave (A) trough) is unfolding as a wave (B) with A ended at 1.7043, followed by triangle wave B and wave C as well as wave (B) has possibly ended at 1.7192, below support at 1.4232 would add credence to this count, then further fall to 1.4000 level would follow but reckon downside would be limited to 1.3655 support and price should stay above previous support at 1.3500.

-On the downside, whilst initial pullback to 1.2550 and possibly 1.2500 cannot be ruled out, reckon downside would be limited and said support at 1.2412 would remain intact, bring another rise later.
-Only a drop below said support at 1.2412 would suggest the rebound from 1.1986 low has ended instead, bring weakness to 1.2300-10 but reckon downside would be limited to support at 1.2253 and 1.2200 should hold from here, bring another rebound later.
+On the upside, whilst initial recovery to 1.2530-40 cannot be ruled out, reckon upside would be limited to 1.2600-10 and bring another retreat later.
+Above said last week’s high at 1.2706 would extend the rebound from 1.1986 towards previous resistance at 1.2775 but a sustained breach above there is needed to add credence to our view that temporary low has been formed at 1.1986, bring retracement of recent downtrend to 1.2840-50. then 1.2900-10 but reckon psychological resistance at 1.3000 would hold from here.

 Recommendation: Stand aside for this week.